oddbyte/Chromebook-Glitch-Index/README.md

 3. Profit.

 Notes:
- - For school I guess idk where else you'd need this.
+ - For if you want to disable extensions or stuff forced onto you by your school / work / admin, click the credit link.

 Credit: [Extension Inactivity](https://github.com/S-PScripts/chromebook-utilities/blob/main/Exploits/Extension%20Inactivity)